cwwang1979/MAMILE-CTFE/README.md

 ## Training
 #### Preparing Training Splits
-To create splits for training and validation set from the training list automatically.
-The default proportion for the training: validation splits used in this study is 9:1.
-Do the stratified sampling by opening the create_splits.py, and changing this related code with the directory of the training CSV, the number of classes, and the labels we want to investigate, The below setting is for malignancy detection.
+To automatically create training and validation splits from the training list, the default proportion for the training: validation splits used in this study is 9:1.
+Do the stratified sampling by opening the create_splits.py, and changing this related code with the directory of the training CSV, the number of classes, and the labels we want to investigate, the following setting is for malignancy detection.
 ```
 if args.task == 'dummy_mtl_concat':
     args.n_classes=2